-- Placing & Projection - develop a richer, stronger quality of tone, maximising natural resonance and reach "the back of the room"
+- Quality of Tone, Placing & Projection - minimise tension & develop a natural, rich vocal quality maximising natural resonance and reaching "the back of the room"

 - Range Development - sing top/bottom notes comfortably.
-Maintain and expand your vocal range and explore new possibilities
+Maintain and expand your vocal range & agility and explore new possibilities

 - Vocal Problems - address voice-loss, hoarseness, nodules, fatigue and learn to manage & prevent voice problems from developing.

-- Harmonising - learn to pick out 2-4 part harmonies and how to blend effectively with other voices - handy for backing vocals and session studio work
+- Harmonising - learn to blend effectively with other voices in choirs, BVs for bands, sessions and close harmony groups

 Sessions also include:

-- Performance Issues - address & overcome stage fright, develop audience rapport, work on posture/body language and microphone technique.
+- Performance Skills - address & overcome stage fright, build audience communication, work on posture/body language and microphone technique.

-- Audition & Exam Preparation - prepare repertoire and performance successfully for the West End, choirs, music college, ABRSM/Trinity grades & Diplomas
+- Audition & Exam Preparation - prepare repertoire and performance successfully for the West End, choral auditions, music college, ABRSM/Trinity grades & Diplomas

-- Musicianship - become musically confident by understanding chord structures and notated music.
+- Musicianship - become musically confident by understanding music theory e.g. chord structures and notated music, learn sight-reading etc.

 WHAT HAPPENS IN THE LESSONS?

-Each lesson is a mix of vocal exercises - tailored to each individual singer's technical development needs - and applying the technical learnings by working on songs.
-The song selection will depend on the singer's preference of style but the aim is always to improve the quality of the voice and the delivery.
+After an initial assessment lesson where I listen to your voice to establish a technical development path, we discuss your aims and concerns and set goals together.
+Subsequent sessions are a mix of vocal exercises - specifically tailored to your technical development needs and learninga are then applied when we work on songs.
+The song selection will depend on the singer's preference of style but the aim is always to improve the quality of the voice and delivery.

 If you are also looking to develop your musicianship and especially if you are preparing for a grade or diploma, your lesson will also include an element of music theory.